This year, we ask that all Knights pledge to Armor Up and take the health and well-being steps critical to reduce spread of COVID-19 at UCF.

 The CDC has shared more detailed guidance about what it means to safely quarantine and isolate.
 Through contact tracing, UCF will be in direct contact with residents about any possible exposure and required next steps.

-The on-campus experience this fall depends on all of us taking personal responsibility for our actions.
+The on-campus experience depends on all of us taking personal responsibility for our actions.
 We can be proactive in making the smart, safe decisions that are considerate of our own health and the well-being of others.

 As a reminder, prior to moving into your residence, you acknowledged an addendum to your housing agreement that outlined the community health guidelines you are required to adhere to.
 We are pleased to see the majority of our residents following these precautions, and we remind you that failure to comply with the terms of the addendum is grounds for termination of your housing agreement.